 601 5th Street SW

-To pay your own bail, you can make a payment after you have your hearing, assuming you have sufficient funds with you to do so.
+To pay your own bail, you can make a payment after your hearing, assuming you have sufficient funds with you to do so.

 How do I change my release conditions for theft charges in Calgary?

-Release on bail for theft charges may include restrictions that impact your day-to-day life.
+Release on bail with theft charges may include restrictions that impact your day-to-day life.
 This could include conditions to refrain from:

 A variety of factors will be considered when determining your precise conditions, including:

-If you have already been released, at least for the short term, it is very important that you make arrangements to abide by your conditions until they can be changed.
-Failing to follow these conditions can have significant consequences, such as losing your release and being placed back in custody, as well as forfeiting any cash put down to secure your release.
-You can also be charged criminally for failing to follow these conditions.
+If you have already been released, at least for the short term, it is critical that you make arrangements to abide by your conditions until they can be changed.
+Breaching the terms of your release can result in further charges or a revocation of your bail, as well as a forfeiture of any cash paid to secure your release.
+It is important to take these conditions seriously.

-Once the matter is in court, we can work with the Crown prosecutor to alter your conditions.
-This includes either adding exceptions to some of the conditions or deleting them altogether.
+Once the matter is in court, we can work with the Crown Prosecutor to alter your conditions.
+This includes either adding exceptions to some of the conditions or eliminating them altogether.

 Penalties for Theft Charges in Calgary

-Since a wide array of acts fall under the offence of theft, there is also a wide array of potential penalties if you are found guilty of theft.
-The potential penalties can range anywhere from a discharge (i.e. a finding of guilt, but no criminal conviction), to a fine and/or probation, to a period of jail.
+Since a wide array of acts fall under the offence of theft, there is also a wide range of potential penalties if you are found guilty.
+Your sentence can range anywhere from a discharge (i.e. a finding of guilt, but no criminal conviction), to a fine and/or probation, to a period of jail time.

-The Criminal Code of Canada outlines the maximum allowable punishment for theft as follows:
+The Code outlines the maximum allowable punishment for theft as follows:

 - For theft in an amount over $5,000:

-- Not more than 2 years’ jail if the Crown is proceeding by indictment; or
+- No more than 2 years’ imprisonment if the Crown proceeds by indictment, or

-- Not more than 2 years’ less a day jail if the Crown is proceeding by summary conviction.
+- No more than 2 years’ less a day imprisonment if the Crown proceeds by summary conviction.

-The potential sentences available to you will depend on a variety of factors, including the amount that was taken, the relationship between you and the victim of the theft, your criminal history, and other applicable personal factors.
+The potential sentences available to you will depend on a variety of factors, including the amount that was taken, the relationship between you and the alleged victim, your criminal history, and other applicable personal factors.

 While a number of factors could increase the likelihood of jail, two of the most significant factors are:

-- Whether the theft occurred in the course of your employment, or another trust-based relationship.
+- The theft occurred in the course of employment, or another trust-based relationship.

-If either factor is present in your case, the Crown will almost always seek a jail sentence.
+If either of these factors are present in your case, the Crown will almost always seek a jail sentence.

-Therefore, even if you intend on accepting responsibility for this type of offence, it is worthwhile to explore your options and consider all the potentially available penalties.
+Therefore, even if you intend on accepting responsibility for this type of offence, it is worthwhile to explore your options and consider all the possible penalties.
 Often, good representation can result in no criminal record.
-Alternatively, a community-based sentence may be obtained even where the Crown is seeking jail time.
+Furthermore, a community-based sentence may be obtained even where the Crown is seeking jail time.

-Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences that stem from a criminal conviction for this offence.
-In fact, we can canvass a range of sentencing options with the prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
-To learn more about potential non-criminal resolutions, please visit our Resolutions page, or read our FAQ on Resolutions and other sentencing options.
+Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences of a criminal conviction for theft.
+In fact, we can canvass a range of sentencing options with the Prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
+To learn more about potential non-criminal resolutions, please visit our Resolutions page, or read our FAQ on resolutions and other sentencing options.

 Defending Theft Charges in Calgary